 An extremely popular variety of quartz is a type known as quartz marble.
 Quartz marble is exactly what its name sounds like, it is a type of quartz that looks very similar to marble while still retaining an affordable price and exceptional durability.
 The laws of supply and demand determine price and as you can probably imagine, the marble aesthetic is extremely popular so expect to pay more than you would for other quartz aesthetics.
 Compared to natural marble you'll find options priced both well above and well below.
 But as we mentioned above, what you can be sure of is that you'll have plenty of options in both categories.

 8. Manufactured to be Hygienic

-Quartz is a great material for those who cook a lot and have children due to its durability and also its standing as one of the most hygienic countertop materials on the market.
+Quartz countertops can also be a great benefit for those who cook a lot and have children, due to its durability and standing as one of the most hygienic countertop materials on the market.
 All countertop surfaces, both natural and man-made, are rated for food-grade usage so bacteria build-up is not a valid concern in general, but the density of quartz surfacing provides extra protection.
 Some manufacturers even include anti-bacterial solutions into their manufacturing processes for additional peace of mind.